 - Minimum of 7.5” screen size

-- Hold its charge for a full school day
+- Come to school fully charged and hold its charge for a full school day

 - Recommended devices, if not already purchased, are: iPad, iPad mini, iPad Pro, MacBook Air

 - Noel Leeming and Harvey Norman provide excellent advice and service around BYOD purchasing